 - Put the insert on the top of the suede lining (bamboo only), this can give you more use of the nappy as in some cases only a changing of a insert is needed.

-- Double up (recommended)- use our microfiber and bamboo insert together to get 3 plus hours of wear.
+- Double up (Mama Bear recommendation)- use our microfiber and bamboo insert together to get 3 plus hours of wear.
 You can place the inserts inside the pocket or on top of the suede (or one on each).
 Just be sure to make sure the microfiber is not directly on baby’s skin.

 How do I adjust the size?

-The size is adjusted with the 3 rows of snaps (9 snaps in total)
+The length of the nappy is adjusted with the 3 rows of snaps at the front of the nappy (9 snaps in total)

 + + + row 1